Mabsky05/weather_dashboard/README.md

 Refreshing the page will reset all buttons and the website.

-Weather information per card includes date up to six days, and for each date:
+Weather information per card includes date up to six days, and for each date: <br>
 Low Temperature (°C) <br>
 Average Temperature (°C) <br>
 High Temperature (°C) <br>